-The Arlington Public School District #24 serves K-12 students in portions of Washington, Dodge, and Douglas counties that include the communities of Arlington, Kennard, Elk City, and surrounding areas.
+The Arlington School District #24 serves K-12 students in portions of Washington, Dodge, and Douglas counties which include the communities of Arlington, Kennard, and Elk City and surrounding areas.
 The district's instructional facilities are located in Arlington on one site.
 The present 7-12 building was completed in 1962 and the K-6 building and gym were dedicated in 1973.
 Arlington is classified as a Class III (K-12) district by the Nebraska Department of Education and a Class C school by NSAA.
 This district is a member of the Nebraska Capitol Conference for activities programs.
-Member schools include Arlington, Ashland-Greenwood, Bennington, Murray-Conestoga, Fort Calhoun, Raymond Central, Syracuse, Valley, and Wahoo.
+Member schools include: Arlington, Ashland-Greenwood, DC West, Fort Calhoun, Platteview, Raymond Central, Syracuse, and Wahoo

 Arlington Public Schools is recognized by the North Central Association as a quality school.
-The district serves 625 students PreK-12.
-These students are served by four administrators, fortynine certified staff members, and thirty-seven non-certified staff members.
+The district serves 635 students PK-12.